cyberbotics/webots-doc/guide/controller-programming.md

 `[java]`, `[python]` and `[matlab]`.
 Each of this section may include two keys, namely `COMMAND` and `OPTIONS`.
-The `COMMAND` key allows you to define a specific version of the language interpreter whereas the `OPTIONS` key allows you to specific options that will be passed immediately to the language interpreter.
+The `COMMAND` key allows you to define a specific version of the language interpreter whereas the `OPTIONS` key allows you to access specific options that will be passed immediately to the language interpreter.
 For example:

 ```c